imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 #### `components/`

 - `Navbar.tsx`: Navigation bar component with theme toggle functionality and app branding.
 - `EditorLayout.tsx`: The main UI component that assembles the different panels (Library, Navigator, Code Editor, Canvas, Inspector).
 It manages the resizing and collapsing state for these panels using react-resizable-panels.
 It also triggers the rendering process by calling `renderCodeToAst` and handles example loading.
+Includes active component selectors for proper multi-component data access and enhanced layout management.

 ##### `Canvas/`

 - `ComponentCanvas.tsx`: Acts as a container for the rendered component.
 It renders `IframeCanvas` and is responsible for displaying the `SelectionHighlighter` overlay when an element is selected.
 - `IframeCanvas.tsx`: A key component that creates a sandboxed `<iframe>` for rendering.
-It uses `createPortal` to render the component AST into the iframe's document body.[5]
-It also injects dependency scripts and handles click/hover events for element selection within the iframe.
+It uses `createPortal` to render the component AST into the iframe's document body.
+Includes dependency injection with stabilization to prevent infinite loops, enhanced selection handling for custom components, and AST sanitization for error handling.
 - `SelectionHighlighter.tsx`: An unused component, with the active implementation located inside `ComponentCanvas.tsx` for more accurate positioning.

 ##### `CodeEditor/`

 - `MonacoEditor.tsx`: Integrates the Monaco Editor, providing a rich code editing experience with TSX/JSX support.
 It exposes a ref to get the current code.
+Now includes support for multi-component examples with dropdown selection and fully controlled editor state.

 ##### `Inspector/`

 - `InspectorPanel.tsx`: The right-hand panel that contains tabs for editing.
 It includes the Undo/Redo buttons and the master "Apply Changes" button.
 - `StyleEditor.tsx`: Displays input fields (e.g., color pickers, text inputs) to modify the CSS properties of the selected element.
 Changes are propagated to the Zustand store via the `updateNodeStyle` action.
+Includes smart disclaimer logic that only shows for child components, not root components.
 - `PropsEditor.tsx`: Provides a textarea for the user to input a JSON object, which is then used as props for the root component during rendering.
 - `SetupEditor.tsx`: Allows the user to add external CDN dependency URLs, which are injected as <script> tags into the sandboxed <iframe>.
 It also provides a code editor for defining a custom wrapper component (e.g., for theme or Redux providers).